-This document was created by consolidation of the various lab documents being used for EE460M (Digital Design using VHDL).
+This document was created by consolidation of the various lab documents being used for EE460M (Digital Design using Verilog).
 It is intended to serve as a lab manual for students enrolled in EE460M at the University of Texas at Austin.

 The creation process started towards the end of Spring 2011 and was accomplished by Aman Arora (TA, EE460M) under the guidance of Prof. Lizy John.
-In its present form, this document includes several changes (additions, deletions and modifications) incorporated over three semesters - Spring 2011, Fall 2011 and Spring 2012.
+In its present form, this document includes several changes (additions, deletions and modifications) incorporated over three semesters - Spring 2011, Fall 2011, Spring 2012.
+During the Spring/Fall 2013 semesters, all the labs were translated from VHDL to Verilog by Daniel Arulraj.